 These painted paper mache stars could also be used for gift wrapping.
 Just skip the bow and use the star with some ribbon!

 Wasn’t this a quick and easy project?
-It would be a fun time to gather friends around the table, each with their own supplies and have a little star painting party!
-Some warm cider and fresh baked cookies???
+It would be a fun time to gather friends around the table, each with their own supplies, and have a little star painting party!
+Along with some warm cider and fresh-baked cookies and you would have a great time!!
 Omgoodness, that sounds like fun!

 Let me know if you do that!
 I would love to hear about it!